Tombana/foosball-tracker/Optimizations.md

 and swap a/b every frame, so that none of the three operations depends on another operation in that frame.
 I call this method *parallel textures*.
+Note: after every frame, we call `eglSwapBuffers`, but this does apparently *not* finish all OpenGL operations, because it can happen that even *two* frames after we request a render to a texture, it is still empty!

 ## VideoCore Shared Memory